Mixed motives and linear forms in the Catalan constant: Introduction

 On the algebro-geometric side, the above challenge is related to finding a geometric construction of a motive {\it as small as possible} with the desired periods.
 Again, we refer to Brown's paper \cite{Br16} for more details.
 Here, the term {\it geometric} vaguely means to be built out of the relative cohomology groups of algebraic varieties using operations such as taking kernels and cokernels in an abelian category of motives.

 For example, in order to prove irrationality of an odd zeta value $\zeta(2m+1)$ ($m\in\Z_{>0}$) using the above approach, one needs suitable linear forms in 1 and $\zeta(2m+1)$.
-Thanks to Beilinson \cite{Beilinson}, one knows that there exists a mixed motive $Z_{2m+1}$ over $\Q$ that is an extension of $\Q(-(2m+1))$ by $\Q(0)$ and has a period matrix of the form
+It is known that there exists a mixed motive $Z_{2m+1}$ over $\Q$, unique up to isomorphism, that is an extension of $\Q(-(2m+1))$ by $\Q(0)$ and has a period matrix of the form

-The Ext group $\operatorname{Ext}^1(\Q(-(2m+1)),\Q(0))$ should be 1-dimensional in a good Tannakian category of mixed motives over $\Q$, so that the motive $Z_{2m+1}$ as above should be unique up to isomorphism.
+The proof of this fact (which combines deep works of Beilinson \cite{Beilinson}, Borel \cite{Borel} and others; see \cite{DG}) does not give a geometric construction of this motive.
 Brown's philosophy proposes that a geometric construction of $Z_{2m+1}$ could lead to useful linear forms in 1 and $\zeta(2m+1)$.
 Interestingly, the only odd zeta value for which such a geometric construction is known is $\zeta(3)$.
 In that case, two different constructions are known, one due to Brown \cite{Br16} and another due to Dupont \cite{Dupont}.
 In fact, Dupont's work gives, for every integer $m\geq 1$, a geometric construction of a mixed motive in

 whose periods include $\zeta(3), \zeta(5), \ldots, \zeta(2m+1)$.
 The Ball-Rivoal (\cite{Rivoal00}, \cite{BR}) linear forms in odd zeta values arise, in hindsight, from this motive.
 A functional version of \cite{Dupont} due to Dupont and Fres\'{a}n \cite{DF} gives a geometric construction of the polylogarithm motive.